MicrosoftDocs/visualstudio-docs/docs/install/create-an-offline-installation-of-visual-studio.md

 ## Step 2 - Create a local install cache

-You must have an internet connection to complete this step.
 To create a local layout, open a command prompt and use one of the commands from the following examples.
 The examples here assume that you're using the Community edition of Visual Studio; adjust the command as appropriate for your edition.

 - For .NET web and .NET desktop development, run: